matheshyogeswaran/codeprintify/README.md

 # CodePrintify

 **CodePrintify** is a powerful Visual Studio Code extension that allows you to export your project's folder structure and code files into `.txt` format with a single click.
-Perfect for sharing documentation, onboarding, or code reviews!
+Ideal for creating documentation, sharing with teammates, onboarding developers, or feeding your codebase into LLMs like ChatGPT.
 ---

 ## How to Use